18prajwal/Employee/README.md

 LinkedHashMap1 class contains the unsorted map with maximum one null value

 TreeMap1 class contains a sorted map without the null values

+FirstThreadProgram class contains a MyThread class which extends from thread and runa function both in main method and thread

+ThreadImplementsProgram class contains a MyThread class which implements from Runnable and has run function which will run from class start function of a thread